willi-kappler/mandel-rust/README.md

 rust scoped pool | 1 | 2178.49247
 rust scoped pool | 8 | 318.91450
 rust scoped pool | 24 | 141.91438
+jobsteal | 8 | 350.47366
-jobsteal | 1 | 1143.25212
+jobsteal | 24 | 128.17375
-jobsteal | 8 | 314.39410
+jobsteal join | 8 | 245.47314
-jobsteal | 24 | 135.46289
+jobsteal join | 24 | 98.78363
+kirk crossbeam | 1 | 2432.77082
+kirk crossbeam | 8 | 340.31774
+kirk crossbeam | 24 | 115.44917

 (*) Note that rayon uses whatever number of cores are available at the moment.

-With just using one thread the overhead for both scoped thread pool, rust scoped pool and simple parallel is too high and thus they are slower than the serial version.
+With just using one thread the overhead for scoped thread pool, rust scoped pool simple parallel and kirk is too high and thus they are slower than the serial version.
-Using all cores (including virtual one due to hyper threading) rayon par_iter_mut is the fastest method.
-It uses explicit work stealing to utilize all the cores more efficiently.
+Using all cores (including virtual one due to hyper threading) jobsteal join is the fastest method.
+It uses explicit work stealing (like Rayon) to utilize all the cores more efficiently.
-The jobsteal crate also does a good job.

 As always take these results with a grain of salt, they just show a general direction.
 If in doubt just do run some benchmarks with different crates for your specific code (which is always a good thing to do).